 Security tokens leave an immutable trace on everything that happens, it naturally provides better traceability, transparency and accountability.
 It makes fraudulent intentions harder.
 The register is updated simultaneously across all network participants, the ledger acts as the single source of information which enables accurate live reporting of the asset’s performance.

-2020 was an important year for the blockchain industry.
+Recent years have been very important for the blockchain industry.
 Many governments acted on their interest in the utilization of blockchain tech products.
 Germany introduced a comprehensive set of regulations and draft legislation for electronic securities, the EU launched the Markets in Crypto-assets (MiCA), making it easier for institutions to implement blockchain based solutions in their processes.
-Public authorities and financial institutions are realizing the benefits of crypto assets like security tokens and the efficiency gains they offer to ensure financial inclusion.
+The eWpG offers great flexibility for leveraging different types of security tokens, while the DLT pilot regime is soon to be implemented.

-Consequently, more players will enter the ecosystem and more products will be developed using blockchain.
+Public authorities and financial institutions are realizing the benefits of crypto-assets and the efficiency gains offered to ensure financial inclusion.
+Overall, more players are entering the ecosystem, while more products are being developed taking advantage of blockchain.
 We’re definitely still at the start of widespread adoption of DLT across the financial and non-financial sector.

 With further adoption of blockchain technology, highly regulated entities like banks have strict compliance requirements they must adhere to.
-Tech vendors that provide their services to institutions such as banks, undergo extensive and complex due diligence before being accepted as a whitelable provider.
+Tech vendors that provide their services to institutions such as banks, undergo extensive and complex due diligence before being accepted as a white lable provider.
 Therefore, to drive further adoption, blockchain SaaS companies like Bitbond need to have extensive experience in developing compliant tech products.

 In 2019, Bitbond issued the first security token in German, it was a tokenized bond (BB1) issued on the Stellar protocol.
 It was groundbreaking as it was the first of its kind to be issued under German Law with a securities prospectus approved by the German Financial Authority (BaFin).